So, you have a cool idea. And haven’t even started looking for MVP development cost, being scared of failure.

 - Prototyping.
 It is the skeleton of your application that describes its core functions and user flows.
 At Purrweb, the average time required for building prototypes is 2 weeks.

 - Visual design creation.
 It is a time to work out the skeleton that was created initially.
-At this stage, designers play with colors, fonts, animations.
+At this stage, designers play with colors, fonts, animations, different concepts.
 They are trying to make your product outstanding, to show off among competitors.
-Purrweb designers use Figma and Principle to attract the users’ attention once and forever and to make the best React Native MVP development.
+Purrweb designers use Figma and Principle to attract the users’ attention once and forever and to make the best MVP development.

 Number of features of your React Native MVP development

 When planning a future app, your brain is full of creative ideas.
-Each brainstorming session gives you a considerable number of new features that you definitely want to implement.
+Each brainstorming session gives you a considerable number of new features that you definitely want your development team to implement.
 But it’s worth the wait.

 The cost of developing the first version of the application mainly depends on its features.
 It is logical, the more features, the more money.
 But a dilemma arises here: unuseful features may not interest customers, and the product will fail.